axamei/sassyinphilly/README.md

 3. Download workshop [Vagrantfile](https://github.com/kevinreiss/sassyvagrant/archive/master.zip)
 4. Change to the directory where you extracted the workshop file and run ```vagrant up```.
 Windows users should review (Guide to Vagrant on Windows)[http://www.sitepoint.com/getting-started-vagrant-windows/].
 5. After Vagrant competes it's initialization you should be able to run `vagrant ssh` and enter the virtual machine to being interacting with the workshop materials.
 Windows users will need to review the section "Now I Can Access my Server, Right?" in the guide linked in the last step.
-6. After connecting via SSH to your virtual server you will find project will be located at ```/home/vagrant/sassinphilly``` on your vagrant box.
+6. After connecting via SSH to your virtual server you will find this project located at ```/home/vagrant/sassinphilly``` on your vagrant box.
+Change to that directory and serve up the site locally via: `gulp serve` at [http://localhost:3000](http://localhost:3000)

 ### Getting sassy without the terminal